SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

-Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names, all the way to to a complex Objective-C style method with local and external parameter names for each parameter.
+Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names, all the way to to a complex Objective-C-style method with local and external parameter names for each parameter.
-Parameters can be used to create automatic local variables for use within the function's body, and can provide default values to simplify function calls.
-Parameters can also be passed as ``inout`` parameters, which modify a passed variable once the function has completed its execution.
+Parameters can provide default values to simplify function calls, and can be passed as ``inout`` parameters, which modify a passed variable once the function has completed its execution.

 Every function in Swift has a type, made up of its parameter and return types,